What opportunities will this course give me?

 Advanced Architectural Joiner

-Apprentices will develop through on and off-the-job learning and are expected to attend Eastleigh College on a day release basis and on successful completion will achieve either:
+Apprentices will develop through a combination of on and off-the-job training and are expected to attend Eastleigh College on a day release basis.
+Prior to the End Point Assessment apprentices will be required to achieve either:

 Additionally, unless exempt on entry, apprentices will be required to achieve Level 2 Functional Skills in English & Maths prior to undertaking end point assessment.